openNDS/openNDS/docs/source/fas.rst

 Assuming you have installed your web server of choice, configured it for port 2080 and added PHP support using the package php7-cgi, you can do the following.

- (Under other operating systems you may need to edit the nodogsplash.conf file in /etc/nodogsplash instead, but the process is very similar.)
+ (Under other operating systems you may need to edit the opennds.conf file in /etc/opennds instead, but the process is very similar.)

  * Install the packages php7-cli and php7-mod-openssl